 Put your house in order.
 Have all the details of your business ready.
 Make sure you have answers to all potential questions from an investor.
 Create a data room or a dedicated online destination such as Google Drive or Dropbox for all your business-related documents such as pitch deck, data, forecast, team details, legal information, and any other relevant information, and create a shareable link so that you can share it with a potential investor whenever they ask for it.

 Ask yourself whether you would invest in your own business were you the investor, discuss with people who have experience in raising investment, and prepare.

-It is better to have an understanding of what you are ready to offer, the potential valuation you want to seek, etc, so that you could better communicate with investors.
+It is better to have an understanding of what you are ready to offer, the potential valuation you want to seek, etc. so that you can better communicate with investors.

 People you already know.
 Dhaka’s startup ecosystem is close-knit in nature.
 It is a small community.
 Most active investors and founders know each other.
 Try to explore your network, ask for introductions, and reach out through your network.

 Use proxies.
 One common approach to finding active investors in any ecosystem can be following the funding news.
 If you skim through the first six months of funding news in Dhaka, you can find them all in FS, you will find the names of a significant percentage of the active angel and VC investors in Dhaka.